 Will the Reasonable Person Standard Impact My Case?

 The reasonable person standard plays a significant role in determining the outcome of most personal injury cases in Florida.
 One of the main exceptions is medical malpractice.
-These cases use a different standard based on the level of care medical providers owe their patients.
+These cases use a different standard based on the level of care medical professionals owe their patients.

 Understanding how this standard works can help you anticipate the strengths and weaknesses of your case.
 For example, suppose the defendant doesn’t satisfy one of the criteria of the standard.
 In that case, your attorney will focus on the others.
 Your goal is to show that even if the defendant didn’t tick all the boxes, they ticked enough to show that their actions were unreasonable and negligent.